huangye177/wp-flush/README.md

 1. Only tested in NodeJS 7, and I love ES6... (is it an issue?)

-2. If takes a few seconds even only posting few posts, this is because I simply extract 10000+ from HN first and is too lazy to adjust the behaviour, for now...
+2. It takes some time to execute even only to post a few posts, this is because I simply extract 10000+ from HN first and is too lazy to adjust the behaviour, for now...

-3. If many posts generated allowed, TIMEOUT exception can be seen.
-Not sure it is app problem or protection of my WP server (would be awesome for them! :-)
+3. If many posts generated, TIMEOUT exception can be seen.
+Not sure whether it is app problem or protection of my WP server (would be awesome for them! :-)

-4. If output.txt may have missing or duplicate records, need to sync the file I/O.
+4. The output.txt may have missing or duplicate records, need to sync the file I/O.